The Board of Directors ("Board") of Omni-Lite Industries Canada Inc.

 relationships of the directors with the Corporation and its

 subsidiaries.
-David F. Grant is a related director because of his
+David Robbins is a related director because of his

-investment banking firm, providing mergers and acquisition expertise,
+banking firm, providing mergers and acquisition expertise, restructuring

-restructuring advisory services, and private placements of debt and
+advisory services, and private placements of debt and equity securities.

 5. Ethical Business Conduct

-The Board of Directors encourages and promotes a culture of ethical
+The Board encourages and promotes a culture of ethical business conduct

-business conduct by monitoring all directors, officers, employees and
+by monitoring all directors, officers, employees and consultants of the

-consultants on the Corporation and taking corrective action if unethical
+Corporation and taking corrective action if unethical conduct is

 6. Nomination of Directors

-The Corporation does not have a nominating committee.
-Each director may
+Board does not have a nominating committee.
+Each director may present to

-present to the Board as a prospective director candidates possessing
+the Board prospective director candidates possessing the relevant

 7. Assessing the Board's Effectiveness